 6. Sprinter Van Rentals

-Carmel is the first of two real chauffeured operators that close the list, and the eighth call.
+Carmel is a real chauffeured operator on this list — alongside Blacklane at #8 — and the ninth call.
 Carmel is a high-volume New York car-service base with an app-and-phone booking model and a sedan-and-SUV fleet across the city.
 The P2P-specific case is the rider who wants a recognized high-volume NYC name and a flat-rate quote on a fixed A-to-B run.
 Carmel runs flat-rate quoted P2P across the five boroughs and the airports.
 The sub-DD rank is a function of the published-rate clarity and fleet tier: Carmel quotes per run rather than publishing a clean four-tier P2P sheet, and the fleet is built around the high-volume sedan-and-SUV product rather than the full sedan-to-Sprinter ladder.

 For a rider who wants a recognized high-volume NYC base and a quoted flat-rate run, Carmel is a reasonable real-operator call.
 For a published, four-tier, no-surge P2P sheet across the sedan-to-Sprinter ladder, the higher-ranked operators are the default.